recycletechno/ICDAR-2019-SROIE/README.md

 }
 ```

-Feel free to modify/improve this code available for Google Colab/Jupiter notebook with GPU support [here](./ICDAR_2019_SROIE.ipynb)
+Feel free to modify/improve this code, which is available for Google Colab/Jupyter Notebook with GPU support [here](./ICDAR_2019_SROIE.ipynb).